Administering the Solo 401(k) Plan - The IRS Form 5500-EZ

 Enter the beginning date of the plan and then the ending date.

-A) Check (1) the first return filed for the plan;
+A) Check (1) for the first return filed for the plan.
+If this is not the first year filing then leave this unchecked.

 B) Typically, do not check this box unless filed Form 5558 for an extension of time.